RTU-HPR/RWC/readme.md

 - Motor runaway timer is implemented to disable the system in case the motor reaches its maximum speed and thus control over the system is lost.
 - Motor temperature readings can be used to determine if the motor is in operational conditions.
+- Watchdog timer that reboots the system if not reset after 5 seconds.

 ## Changes & fixes:
 - The motor is driven without the boost converter, as it was creating strong magnetic field,